MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-get-started.md

    - Enter a name for the report, such as **Financial Sample report**, and select **Save**.

-   Power BI saves the report to the selected location, where the default is **My workspace**.
+   Power BI saves the report to the selected location.
+The default is **My workspace**.
 Power BI shows the report in Reading view.

 1. Position the mouse over the visualization and select the **Pin** icon again.
 The **Pin to dashboard** pop-up dialog opens.